nchaconbgeo/pointcloudpackage/README.md

  * `shift + right click`: "Undo" your last point selection in your volume selection.
  * `q` key or `esc` key: Close the window when you are finished making your volume selection.

-Some tips for selecting your volume:
- * Because the polygon selected is three dimensional, selecting points in three dimensions is recommended.
- * You must choose at least four points to form a polygon that will select a volume effectively
+Note that you must choose at least four points to form a polygon that will select a volume effectively.
 To view your labeled point cloud after selecting a volume, use `View Point Cloud` from the main screen.

 ![Labelled Cloud](https://github.com/nchaconbgeo/pointcloudpackage/blob/main/Volume.png)